 Student labor: Yes

 Internship required for graduation: Yes

 Opportunities to work on dairy farms while attending school: Yes

 Courses: See online catalog for available coursework.

-The dairy science major has four courses that allow students to see and study different dairy management systems through herd visits: Dairy Herd Management, Dairy Farm Management Practicum, Dairy Cattle Evaluation and the Mexico Study Tour & Seminar.
+The dairy science major has five courses that allow students to see and study different dairy management systems through herd visits: Dairy Herd Management I and II, Dairy Farm Management Practicum, Dairy Cattle Evaluation and the Mexico Study Tour & Seminar.
 Students can participate in Regional and National Intercollegiate Dairy Challenge team competition which entails practice and competition on farms.
-The dairy cattle judging team practices at the state’s top registered herds.
+The dairy cattle judging team practices at the state's top registered herds.
 The Badger Dairy Club also makes dairy farm stops while on its club trips.
 Scholarship recipients travel to the Western Dairy Management Conference and various professional dairy science meetings.
 The Mexico Study Tour & Seminar provides students with first-hand experience of a variety of livestock production systems in Mexico, including tropical systems (dual purpose), family farm systems and industrial systems.
 In addition to visits of cooperatives and processing plants, the trip includes cultural and historical site visits in Quadalajara, Guanajuato, Quérétaro and Mexico City.
 The College of Agriculture and Life Sciences has an international internship program for those interested in agriculture, business, or engineering.
 Study Abroad programs are available through CALS to various countries.